stephenmcilwaine/website/features/costs/pricing.md

               </div>
               <i class="app-icon icon-arrow-bottom"></i>
               <div class="plan-details">
                 We recognise that your website needs to be up.
 Always.
+We take care of monitoring, backups and full redundancy in an Australian data centre.
               </div>

               <div class="col-xs-24">